t00sh/rop-tool/README.md

    help        Print help
    version     Print version

-Try "ropc help <cmd>" for more informations about a command.
+Try "rop-tool help <cmd>" for more informations about a command.

 ```

 #### GADGET COMMAND

 ```
-Usage : ropc gadget [OPTIONS] [FILENAME]
+Usage : rop-tool gadget [OPTIONS] [FILENAME]

 OPTIONS:
   --arch, -A               Select an architecture (in raw mode only)